River delta: Gilbert deltas

 While some authors describe both lacustrine and marine locations of Gilbert deltas, others note that their formation is more characteristic of the freshwater lakes, where it is easier for the river water to mix with the lakewater faster (as opposed to the case of a river falling into the sea or a salt lake, where less dense fresh water brought by the river stays on top longer).
 Gilbert himself first described this type of delta on Lake Bonneville in 1885.
-Elsewhere, similar structures occur, for example, at the mouths of several creeks that flow into Okanagan Lake in British Columbia and forming prominent peninsulas at Naramata, Summerland, and Peachland.
+Elsewhere, similar structures occur, for example, at the mouths of several creeks that flow into Okanagan Lake in British Columbia and form prominent peninsulas at Naramata, Summerland, and Peachland.

 Wave-dominated deltas

-In wave dominated deltas, wave-driven sediment transport controls the shape of the delta, and much of the sediment emanating from the river mouth is deflected along the coast line.
+In wave-dominated deltas, wave-driven sediment transport controls the shape of the delta, and much of the sediment emanating from the river mouth is deflected along the coastline.
 The relationship between waves and river deltas is quite variable and largely influenced by the deepwater wave regimes of the receiving basin.
 With a high wave energy near shore and a steeper slope offshore, waves will make river deltas smoother.
 Waves can also be responsible for carrying sediments away from the river delta, causing the delta to retreat.
 For deltas that form further upriver in an estuary, there are complex yet quantifiable linkages between winds, tides, river discharge, and delta water levels.